-That includes danger to the person driving, the threat to people on the road – whether it be pedestrians or other people driving, and of course, the threat to the police officers pursuing the vehicle.
+That includes danger to the person driving, danger to people on the road—whether pedestrians or other people driving—and, of course, danger to the police officers pursuing the vehicle.

-But I have had many cases where the chase was very short, there wasn't much dangerous activity – maybe it was in the middle of the night, so there weren't that many people out on the road.
+But I have had many cases where the chase was very short; there wasn't much dangerous activity – maybe it was in the middle of the night, so there weren't that many people out on the road.
+This is an excellent example of the defense to avoid prison possibly.
+Not only that, but a strong defense can also help you avoid a felony conviction, providing a sense of security and confidence in the face of a challenging legal situation.

 Vehicle Code 2800.2 VC - Felony Reckless Evading